ignite/cli/docs/docs/kb/13-debug.md

 Using it as debugging client is straight forward as it doesn't require any configuration.
-Once the debug server is running and listening for client requests, for example at the default `tcp://127.0.0.1:30500` address, connect to it by running:
+Once the debug server is running and listening for client requests connect to it by running:

 ```bash
 gdlv connect 127.0.0.1:30500